nashbio/policies/source/sections/10-facility_access_policy.md

    * Workstations may only be accessed and utilized by authorized workforce members to complete assigned job/contract responsibilities.
    * All workforce members are required to monitor workstations and report unauthorized users and/or unauthorized attempts to access systems/applications as per the System Access Policy.
    * All workstations purchased by NashBio are the property of NashBio and are distributed to users by the company.
+   * All workstations purchased by NashBio have remote wipe capabilities installed.